Generic Name: mecasermin (me-ka-SER-min)

 - Nutrition deficiencies—These problems should be corrected first before starting treatment with mecasermin.

-Proper Use of mecasermin
+Proper use of Iplex

 This section provides information on the proper use of a number of products that contain mecasermin.
 It may not be specific to Iplex.
 Please read with care.